 Most commonly, when photos come out too dark, your camera is set to Evaluative/Matrix metering when it should be set to Spot or Partial (or vice versa).
 Take a look at this post on metering modes to fully understand what this means.

-For the sake of helping you understand this here, Evaluative/Matrix looks at the whole photo whereas Spot and Partial only look at a certain part of the photo.
+Generally, for the sake of helping you understand this here, Evaluative/Matrix looks at the whole photo whereas Spot and Partial only look at a certain part of the photo.
 I have four metering modes on my camera but I only ever use Evaluative or Spot.

-Here are a couple photos I shot while waiting for the slowest lifts in the world in Washington DC last week, both shot in aperture priority.
+Here are a couple photos I shot while waiting for the slowest lifts in the world in Washington D.C. last week, both shot in aperture priority.

 This first photo was shot on evaluative metering mode and, as you can see, it’s taken the light from the whole photo into consideration to decide on which exposure would work best.
-The trouble with this is that I’m left far too dark in the middle of the photo, while the widows to the side are still too bright.
+The trouble with this is that I’m left far too dark in the middle of the photo, while the windows to the side are still too bright.